 Thales College Dual Enrollment Program

-High school juniors and seniors: Join us for our unique dual enrollment program, offering selected courses at Thales College
+High school juniors and seniors: Join us for our unique dual enrollment program, offering select courses at Thales College

 PROGRAM DETAILS